DSIC: Dynamic Sample-Individualized Connector for Multi-Scale Object Detection

-In order to demonstrate the generality of our method, we apply our framework to three common object detectors as our baseline models, including FCOS\cite{tian2019fcos}, Faster R-CNN \cite{ren2015faster} and Mask R-CNN\cite{he2017mask}.
-We utilize ResNet-50 and ResNet-101 with FPN as backbone for the sake of proving the effectiveness of our method.
-We integrate our method to three models which makes the feature integration and interaction more generalized.
-Besides, for a fair comparison, we re-implement the corresponding baselines equipped with FPN on mmdetection and report the results of them which have better performance than that were reported in papers generally.

-As shown in Table \ref{base}, the comparison results are evaluated on $val2017$ without the bells and whistles.
-Our DSIC achieves consistent improvement overall all baseline detectors.
-Our method achieves 38.3 and 39.6 AP for Faster R-CNN with FPN when using ResNet-50 and ResNet-101 as backbone, respectively.
-We also evaluate our method on Mask R-CNN, which is improved by 1.5 AP on the detection task with ResNet-50.
-While for the one stage model FCOS, our method improves 1.1 and 0.8 AP on ResNet-50 and ResNet-100 when compared to the baseline.
-Thus, our method brings the definite improvements on various public backbone and different detectors.
+\textbf{{Comparison with the baseline.}} As shown in Table \ref{base}, DSIC achieves consistent improvement overall all baseline detectors, which brings the definite improvements on various public backbone and different detectors.
 The better performance proves the generalization and robustness ability of DSIC.